zaiah/vmsuite/README.md

 Start, stop, rotate, flip around, make sing and dance different VM's.

--l     Lists all VMs.
+- -l     Lists all VMs
 	Needs much more information:
 		uuid w/o brackets
 		date of last modify
 		purpose of vm

--f     Starts a new process in the foreground.
+x -f     Starts a new process in the foreground.
 	Indicate machine with argument
 -p     Starts a new (set of) VM(s) according to a profile.
 	Add to db to start a profile